GMR Group: GMR Aerocity Hyderabad

-GMR Services Business
+GMR Aero Services

-GMR Services Business vertical offers specialized services in the field of airport development and operations, which includes aviation consultation, engineering and maintenance, operations management, security solutions, and staff training.
+GMR Aero Services offers specialized services in the field of airport development and operations, which include aviation consultation, engineering and maintenance, operations management, security solutions, and staff training.

-GMR Aviation Academy
+GMR Aero Academy

-GMR Aviation Academy (GMRAA) was established at the Rajiv Gandhi International Airport,Shamshabad, Hyderabad in 2009.
+GMR Aero Academy (GMRAA) was established at the Rajiv Gandhi International Airport, Shamshabad, Hyderabad in 2009.

 GMR started its Aviation Academy in Kochi, Kerala on 23 January 2023 at ASAP Community Skill Park, KINFRA, Kalamassery, Kochi.

 GMR Aviation

 GMR Aviation was formed in 2006 to offer aircraft charter services and consultancy for business aviation.
 Apart from owning and managing its own fleet, GMR Aviation also manages aircraft of other business groups.

-RAXA Techno Security Solutions

-RAXA Techno Security Solutions, provides security solutions and is one of the first security organizations in the country to be certified with ISO 18788:2015.The academy provides techno security solutions and services like cyber security, automation & system integration, events management, executive protection, drone based service, etc.

 GMR Engineering and Management Services (GEMS)

 GMR Engineering and Management Services (GEMS), is a provider of engineering and management services and has been in operation for the last 15 years.

 Energy

 GMR Group is a player in the Indian power sector with an installed capacity of 3200 MW.
-The group has 15 power generation projects across Hydro, Thermal and Renewable energy of which 11 are operational and 4 are under various stages of development.
+The group has 15 power generation projects across Hydro, Thermal, and Renewable energy of which 11 are operational and 4 are under various stages of development.